-I found the wood in our local park.
+I found this wood in our local park.
 (Not sure why it was there but no one was using it so we had it).

-The next stage is to place the text over the wood, where you want it to be and just stick the paper down with cellotape so that it doesn’t move.
+The next stage is to place the text over the wood, where you want it to be and just stick the paper down with tape so that it doesn’t move.

 You now have an outline for your paint.
-I used black wood paint for this which we just happened to have in the shed but you could probably use any kind of paint.
+I used *black wood paint for this but you could probably use any kind of paint.

 Here’s a picture of what it looked like when I’d finished all of the text.

 The last step was to add the glitter.
 For this, I used PVA glue in a wiggly line and then just covered it with gold glitter.
 I found the glitter in one of those Christmas stores for about 99p but any good craft store should sell it.

 Update: I no longer use standard glitter for craft projects due to the environmental impact it has.
 If you still wish to use glitter for your projects please consider a *biodegradable glitter instead.

 and voila an easy and cheap to make enchanted forest sign…